908pierpeach/Motley-Fool-Investment-Club-Dashboard/README.md

 # Portfolio Performance & Risk Dashboard
-**Berea College Motley Fool Investment Club**

 ## Overview

 This repository showcases a **Portfolio Performance and Risk Dashboard** built for the **Berea College Motley Fool Investment Club**, a student-managed investment fund responsible for portfolio monitoring, risk oversight, and performance reporting.